List of recurring The Simpsons characters: Sam and Larry

-Sam and Larry (voiced by Hank Azaria and Harry Shearer), also known as "Barfly #1" and "Barfly #2", are two regular patrons of Moe's Tavern.
+Sam and Lawrence "Larry" Dalrymple (voiced by Hank Azaria and Harry Shearer respectively), also known as "Barfly #1" and "Barfly #2", are two regular patrons of Moe's Tavern.
 Their first appearance is in "Simpsons Roasting on an Open Fire".
 Virtually nothing is known about them, except that Sam, whose design is based on co-creator Sam Simon, always wears a cap and glasses and Larry has an orange jacket and a balding head and either looks extremely drunk or very depressed.
 Sam has spoken only a few times throughout the series; on the season three episode "Lisa the Greek", Sam asks Homer what he bet on outcome of the Super Bowl, and in "Radioactive Man" he simultaneously says "That makes sense" to Moe, along with others at the bar, when Moe tells the barflies that the child actor who played Alfalfa that Moe killed was an orphan who was owned by the studio.
 In "Worst Episode Ever" Sam is shot in the back by Moe, for trying to pay in Sacagawea dollars.
 Larry also rarely speaks, except simultaneously with Sam, Barney Gumble and Homer Simpson in "Radioactive Man" and in fantasy sequences (in "Marge Be Not Proud", Larry utters a garbled, "Merry Christmas and a Happy New Year" after Bart receives a soiled wig during Bart's image of spending Christmas in juvenile hall and in "Simpson Tide", Larry grumbles, "This stupid machine took my money!" when Apu was thinking of his loved one—in this case, his Kwik-E-Mart cigarette machine that steals money and does not dispense cigarettes).

+Larry dies while drinking at the bar in "Cremains of the Day".
+After his death, it is revealed that he had been smuggling sapphires for Fat Tony.
+He apparently considered the other regulars at Moe's to be his best friends even though they knew very little about him.
+It is also revealed that Larry's home address was 652 8th Avenue, enjoyed fishing and Larry told his mother, Iris Dalrymple, about the regulars being his best friends.